boxyhq/website/docs/terminus/encryption/index.md

 The encryption and masking module of Terminus is written in [GO](https://go.dev/).

 The codebase is organised in a way so it can be used in Terminus' services:

 - [Proxy Service](../architecture/proxy.md): uses the encryption module for encryption/decryption and masking on the business objects
 - [Vault Service](../architecture/vaultservice.md) uses the encryption module for logical encryption/decryption of the vault payloads

 ## Encryption Types

-> :warning: **Terminus is in Alpha release**: Encryption types and their configuration, along with multitenant support will be extended.
+> :warning: **Terminus is in Beta release**: Encryption types and their configuration, along with multitenant support will be extended.

 These are the currently supported and future encryption types:

 ### Supported

 - AES_256 - default
 - B64 (obfuscation)
 - No encryption (clear)

 ### Not yet Supported

 - RSA_2048
 - Blowfish_448
 - TwoFish_256
 - FPE

 ### Default Configuration

 The [environment variables](../deploy/env-variables.md):

 - [VAULT_SERVICE_KEY_AES](../deploy/env-variables.md#vault_service_key_aes)
 - [PROXY_SERVICE_CONF_KEY_AES](../deploy/env-variables.md#proxy_service_conf_key_aes)